Nughedu San Nicolò

-Nughedu San Nicolò (Nughedu Santu Nigola) is a comune (municipality) in the Metropolitan City of Sassari in the Italian region Sardinia, located about 180 km northwest of Cagliari and about 50 km southeast of Sassari.
+Nughedu San Nicolò (Nughedu Santu Nigola) is a village and comune (municipality) in the Metropolitan City of Sassari in the autonomous island region of Sardinia in Italy, located about 180 km northwest of Cagliari and about 50 km southeast of Sassari.
+It has 710 inhabitants.

-Nughedu San Nicolò borders the following municipalities: Anela, Bono, Bonorva, Bultei, Ittireddu, Ozieri, Pattada.
+Nughedu San Nicolò borders the municipalities of Anela, Bono, Bonorva, Bultei, Ittireddu, Ozieri, and Pattada.